 Court Records are public records and available to anyone.
 These records include a court case file containing a docket and all filings and documents filed in your case.
 You are able to access court records on their website, or at Clerk of Court office in the jurisdiction where the case was filed.

 Each state maintains a record of their state citizen’s criminal background.
 These state databases are connected so you are able to track criminal histories from another state.
 You can go to county courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and if the crime was in a different state entirely, you may have to pay for a more intensive search.
+You must know which county the crime occurred in, and if the crime was in a different state entirely, you may have to pay for a more intensive search.

 When you look up someone’s criminal record you can get a listing of all the arrests, charges, or convictions for any of the following crimes: